 As stated in the previous section, the IHO will maintain the definitive list of current and historical revisions to all IHO standards and product specifications required for S-100 ECDIS.
-IHO will maintain revision processes for all component standards relating to S-100 ECDIS (and will maintain existing S-57 standards in relation to support for existing ENCs during the transition period).
+IHO will maintain revision processes for all component standards relating to S-100 ECDIS (and will maintain existing S-57 standards to support existing ENCs during the transition period).